nubproru/my-configs/README.md

 # my-configs
 AwesomeWM and other configs

 I made this just so i can configure all my devices quicker, and have a backup of my configs. this config assumes your on arch and already have pulseaudio

 rc.lua is suposed to be in ~/.config/awesome

 needed package list:
-compton pcmanfm dmenu pavucontrol nitrogen cbatticon
+compton pcmanfm dmenu pavucontrol nitrogen cbatticon lxsession

 other packages:
 lxappearance = seting themes